 While paternalism in global outreach is a danger, it is not inevitable.
 Mutual trust and respect will do much to inhibit its appearance.
 Here are six suggestions for each side

 Working cross-culturally is never easy.
 It's even more complicated when there are different economic levels involved.
-Sometimes we want to help.
+There are occasions when we really want to help.
 The question is, as Steve Corbett and Brian Fickert noted in their book When Helping Hurts, How do we help people without creating a sense of dependency that winds up making things worse for them rather than better?

 Though names and places have been changed, this letter in the case study is genuine.
 It required a response.
 Imagine that you had to write that response.
 What would you say?